KanikaKori/GWAS-with-GAPIT-using-rice-data/README.md

 ### 📤 Output:
 - GAPIT produces result files in the working directory, including:

+  a.
 Manhattan plots

+  b.
 QQ plots

+  c.
 Summary tables of significant marker-trait associations for each model